pabrojast/ckanext-schemingdcat/README.md

-# ckanext-facet-scheming
+# ckanext-facet_scheming

 **TODO:** Put a description of your extension here:  What does it do?
 What features does it have?
 Consider including some screenshots or embedding a video!

 ## Requirements
+>**Warning**<br>

-This extension needs Scheming extension to work.
+> This extension needs [custom ckanext-scheming](https://github.com/mjanez/ckanext-scheming) extension to work.

-Facet-scheming is designed to provide templates and functions to be used by other extensions over it.
+facet_scheming is designed to provide templates and functions to be used by other extensions over it.
 It uses the fields defined in a scheming file to provide a set of tools to use those fields for scheming, and a way to include icons in its labels when displaying them.

 Compatibility with core CKAN versions: